-Attempting to navigate the pressures of a pandemic that has infected nearly 100 worldwide — as of January 25 — is no easy feat for those working in trucking and transportation.
+Attempting to navigate the pressures of a pandemic that has infected nearly 100 million worldwide — as of January 25 — is no easy feat for those working in trucking and transportation.
 Luckily, the arrival of the vaccines in the U.S. — and different parts of the world — signify light at the end of this immensely long tunnel.

 Read on to learn what COVID-19 vaccines forecast for our industry and the country’s supply chain.

 Bob Costello, the chief economist at the American Trucking Associations, anticipates a substantial economic presence for freight in 2021.
 He emphasizes that belief is dependent on the vaccine and how quickly it reaches the general population.
 If vaccine distribution meets expectations, it can likely result in a return to normal for sectors seeing less business, like manufacturing, which would also result in expanded freight demand.

 Additionally, last-mile businesses can expect to see more growth if they support the medical sector and vaccine deliveries.
 While larger carriers, like FedEx and UPS, are the big names mentioned in global vaccine distribution efforts, smaller businesses will continue playing significant roles in securing the deliveries to the public.